hughbromund/FINEX/backend/README.md

 ### /budget/createBudget
 POST
 This represents creating a new budget
-Requirements: "username", "month", "year", "total", "housing", "utilities", "transportation", "food", "medical", "savings", "personal", "entertainment", "other", "date" in JSON.
-If date is not specified, the default current date JSON will be added
+Requirements: "month", "year", "total", "housing", "utilities", "transportation", "food", "medical", "savings", "personal", "entertainment", "other" USERNAME will default to the currently logged in user, no need to input it
 Returns: Returns 400 and error if an error occurs and a JSON representing the new budget otherwise
 CHECKS: MUST enter the JSON input with NUMBERS (no ""), no negative numbers are allowed, and all the individual categories must add up to the total value